veged/odessajs-bem/Readme.md

     git clone git://github.com/arkel/jekyller.git

-After cloning all you'll need to do is to run [`bower install command`](https://bower.io/#install-bower) and Jekyll in the cloned folder.
+After cloning all you'll need to do is to run [`bower install`](https://bower.io/#install-bower) and Jekyll in the cloned folder.
 On how to install and run Jekyll [read it's readme](https://github.com/mojombo/jekyll#getting-started).

 ## Use